 If you have reported losses from out-of-state rental property, a business located outside South Carolina, or losses from real property located out of state, enter the amount shown on your federal return here.
-YOu must also include any related expenses, such as investment interest.
+You must also include any related expenses, such as investment interest.
 Enter the total of these losses and related expenses on this line.
 Personal service income (W-2 or business wages) is taxable to South Carolina no matter where it is earned.

 National Guard and Military Reserve Expenses-

 Because inactive duty military reserve income is taxed for federal purposes but deductible on your South Carolina return, you must add back the amount of the federal deduction for expenses related to this income.
-Enter the amount of these expenses on this line.

 Other State and Political Interest Income on Obligations

 Interest income on obligations of states and political subdivisions other than South Carolina must be added.
 In the case of a mutual fund, add back the percentage of exempt interest income attributable to out-of-state non federal obligations.
-Enter the amount of taxable interest income on this line.

 Other Additions to South Carolina Income

 - Taxpayers that claim bonus depreciation under federal law must add back the difference between the bonus depreciation taken and the depreciation which would have been allowed without bonus depreciation.

 - Taxpayers that claim a child care program credit for donations to a nonprofit corporation (Sch.
 TC-9) are not allowed a deduction for those donations.
 The disallowed deductions are an addition to federal taxable income.

 - Taxpayers that claim credits such as the Community Development Credit (Sch.
 TC-14), the Industry Partnership Fund Credit (Sch.
 TC-36), and the Hydrogen Infrastructure Development Credit (Sch.
 TC-47), may not claim a deduction for the same qualified contribution which results in the credit.